Bernoulli actions of type III$_0$ with prescribed associated flow: Nonsingular Bernoulli shifts: proof of Theorem

 As $\Z\actson (Y,\nu)$ is ergodic, the $\Z$-invariant elements of $L^{\infty}(C\times \R)^\Z \ovt L^{\infty}(Y)$ are contained in $L^{\infty}(C\times \R)^{\Z}\ovt 1$.
 The converse inclusion $L^{\infty}(C\times \R)^{\Z}\ovt 1\subset L^{\infty}(C\times \R\times Y)^{\Z}$ holds trivially, proving the second statement of the Lemma. \end{proof}

-\begin{remark} The proof of Lemma \ref{lem:S is in Z} is still valid for a nonsingular Bernoulli action $G\curvearrowright \prod_{g\in G}(X_0,\mu_g)$ of any countable infinite amenable group $G$, as long as also the right Bernoulli action is nonsingular, e.g.\ when $G$ is abelian.
+\begin{remark} Except for the point where we invoke Lemma \ref{lem:Z is in S}, the proof of Lemma \ref{lem:S is in Z} remains valid for a nonsingular Bernoulli action $G\curvearrowright \prod_{g\in G}(X_0,\mu_g)$ of any countable infinite amenable group $G$, as long as also the right Bernoulli action is nonsingular, e.g.\ when $G$ is abelian.
 However, we were unable to prove an analogue of Lemma \ref{lem:Z is in S} for arbitrary abelian groups.
 That is the main reason why this section is restricted to the group of integers.
 Note that it is nevertheless straightforward to generalize our results from $\Z$ to virtually cyclic abelian groups. \end{remark}

 \begin{proof}[Proof of Theorem \ref{thm.main-structure-variant}] First assume that $(X,\mu)$ admits an atom $d \in X$.
 Then $d_n \in X_0$ is an atom for every $n \in \Z$ and $\sum_{n \in \Z} (1-\mu_n(\{d_n\})) < +\infty$.
 Writing